-40 47 C.F.R. § 64.1200(e)(2).
+40 47 C.F.R. §64.1200(e)(2).

-41 For additional information on federal and state do-not-call registries, and on the court cases mentioned above, see CRS Report RL31642, Regulation of the Telemarketing Industry: State and National Do Not Call Registries, by Angie Welborn.
-See also CRS Report RL30763, Telemarketing: Dealing with Unwanted Telemarketing Calls, by James (continued...)
+41 For additional information on federal and state do-not-call registries, and on the court cases mentioned above, see CRS Report RL31642, Regulation of the Telemarketing Industry: State and National Do-Not-Call Registries, by Angie A. Welborn.
+See also CRS Report RL30763, Telemarketing: Dealing with Unwanted Telemarketing Calls, by (name red acted).